dmatscheko/sslserver/README.md

 At startup a `config.yml` is automatically created.
 Those are the values that can be changed:

 ### Basic settings
-* `base-directory`: This specifies the base directory (the web root) to serve static files from.
+* `base-directory`: This specifies the base directory (usually the web root) to serve static files from.
 Warning, the permissions for all files will be set to `a=r`, and for all directories to `a=rx`.
-The default value is `static`.
+The default value is `jail/www_static`.
 * `http-addr`: This specifies the HTTP address to bind the server to.
 The default value is `:http`.
 * `https-addr`: This specifies the HTTPS address to bind the server to.
 The default value is `:https`.
 ### Certificate handling